 I went straight through Boujdour after stopping at a police checkpoint.
 The entrance to Boujdour had these cool statues of birds!

 After three hours of riding, I refueled petrol and realised a stash of cash wasn't where I'd left it.
 I double checked and couldn't find it anywhere.
 I recalled paying the receptionist for the hotel room, and that was the last time I had it.
 The stash was left with my belongings whilst retrieving my motorcycle from the hotel's garage.
 My belongings were in front of the reception, which was attended.
 The receptionist watched me retrieve my motorcycle and returned to the reception while I was still in the garage.
 It's hard to say exactly how the cash was lost.
-Approximate value was 175 GBP.
-This contained euros cash required for visa and vehicle insurance at the Mauritanian border in a few days.
+The approximate value was 175 GBP.
+The euros in cash was intended for a visa and vehicle insurance at the Mauritanian border in a few days.
+Anyway, I was now leaving Laayoune.